cambridge-cares/TheWorldAvatar/Agents/BuildingFloorAgent/README.md

 ```
 "Env": [
     "DATABASE=postgres",
-    "floors_csv=/data/HDBfloors/HDBPropertyInformation.csv"
+    "floors_csv=/resources/HDBfloors/HDBPropertyInformation.csv"
 ]
 ```
 2. OpenStreetMap linked to the 3D CityGML Buildings

 Please upload the OpenStreetMap following the [OSM Agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OSMAgent)'s instructions and link their building IRIs by running the OSM Agent.
 This agent requires both steps, as it will conduct fuzzy matching between the address in the specified csv file and the address in the OpenStreetMap data.
 When matched, the GFA agent can instantiate the number of storeys from the csv file into the right building data in the citydb schema with the matching building IRI.

+3. Estimated calculation

+According to the general standard of Singapore, there are two cases:
+1) Non-domestic building: the estimated floor height is 3.3m
+2) Domestic building: 1st floor height is 3.6m, the rest floor height is 2.8m

-### 2.3 Retrieving GFAAgent's image
+### 2.3 Retrieving BuildingFloorAgent's image
-The GFAagent should be pulled automatically with the stack-manager, if not you can pull the latest version from [cambridge_cares package](https://github.com/orgs/cambridge-cares/packages/container/package/gfaagent) using `docker pull ghcr.io/cambridge-cares/gfaagent:<LATEST-VERSION>`
+The GFAagent should be pulled automatically with the stack-manager, if not you can pull the latest version from [cambridge_cares package](https://github.com/orgs/cambridge-cares/packages/container/package/buildingflooragent) using `docker pull ghcr.io/cambridge-cares/buildingflooragent:<LATEST-VERSION>`

 ### 2.4 Starting with the stack-manager
 The agent has been implemented to work in the stack.
 To do so, place gfaagent.json in the [stack-manager config directory].